kubernetes/enhancements/keps/sig-node/4680-add-resource-health-to-pod-status/README.md

 ### Risks and Mitigations

 There is not many risks of this KEP.
-The biggest risk is that Device Plugins will not be able to detect device health reliable and fast enough to assign this status to the Pods, marked as `restartPolicy=Never`.
+The biggest risk is that Device Plugins will not be able to detect device health reliably and fast enough to assign this status to the Pods, marked as `restartPolicy=Never`.
 End users will expect this field and the missing health information will confuse them.